chrislevn/Deep-Learning-Journey/README.md

 - Add RNN layers to your model.

-- Use RNNS, LSTMs, GRUs and CNNs in models that work with text.
+- Use RNNS, LSTMs and CNNs in models that work with text.

 - Train LSTMs on existing text to generate text (such as songs and poetry)